-C Tech Premier Floating License Software is provided to the C Tech contact for your company, and is automatically installed using the install program setup.exe.
-The Premier Floating License Server is compatible only with Windows 7, 8, 8.1 or newer.
+C Tech Enterprise (a.k.a.
+Premier) License Software is provided to the C Tech contact for your company, and is automatically installed using the install program setup.exe.
+The Enterprise License Server is compatible only with Windows 7, 8, 8.1 or newer.